 You’ll also want to make sure your student loan servicer has your most recent contact information.
 You can find your federal student loan servicer’s contact information at Studentaid.gov/manage-loans/repayment/servicers

 Understanding how student loan forgiveness scammers work is an important step toward protecting yourself.
 Staying up to date on the latest official news and announcements can also help you bypass the onslaught of scams out there.
 Another important defense: Actively manage your student loan accounts and make sure all of your information is accurate and up to date.

 SoFi can help.
 If you have more federal student debt than the new debt relief plan will forgive, or you don’t qualify for loan forgiveness, or you have private student loans, you may want to consider refinancing your debt before rates rise further.

-If you do qualify for forgiveness and you refinance your entire federal student debt, you will no longer qualify for the new program.
+If you do qualify for forgiveness and you refinance your federal student loans, you will no longer qualify for the new program.
 If you still wish to refinance, leave up to $10,000 unrefinanced ($20,000 for Pell Grant recipients) to receive your federal benefit.
 Remember: Good information is your best weapon when it comes to managing all aspects of student debt.

 What are common types of student loan forgiveness scams?

 Look out for false email alerts claiming to be from the government and phony government websites.
 These schemes attempt to get you to divulge personal financial information, which can then be used for identity theft and other financial fraud.
 Other scammers are offering unnecessary forgiveness application help for a costly upfront fee.